6th Foreign Infantry Regiment: History, creations and different nominations

 On 28 April 1940 the 1st Marching Battalion of Foreign Volunteers (Bataillon de Marche des Volontaires étrangers, 1er BMVE), created in March 1940, was assigned to the 6th Foreign Infantry Regiment, 6^{e} R.E.I and became the 11th Battalion of Foreign Volunteers (11e bataillon de volontaires étrangers, 11e B.V.E) until dissolution on 16 October 1940.

-On 1 January 1941 the Foreign Legion Groupment of the Levant (Groupement de Légion étrangère du Levant, G.L.E.L) and under the authority of the 6th Foreign Infantry Regiment created a Legion Artillery Group of the Levant (Groupe d’Artillerie de Légion du Levant, G.A.L.L) compromising of 3 artillery batteries and the reorganization of the 6th Foreign Infantry Regiment: the "C.H.R" and the "C.R.E" were dissolved and the command company became the regimental company.
+On 1 January 1941 the Foreign Legion Groupment of the Levant (Groupement de Légion étrangère du Levant, G.L.E.L) and under the authority of the 6th Foreign Infantry Regiment created a Legion Artillery Group of the Levant (Groupe d’Artillerie de Légion du Levant, G.A.L.L) comprising 3 artillery batteries and the reorganization of the 6th Foreign Infantry Regiment: the "C.H.R" and the "C.R.E" were dissolved and the command company became the regimental company.

 The regiment left Lebanon on 16 August 1941 and rejoined the Camp Idron (Pau) on 25 August before rejoining Sidi-bel-Abbès on 3 December 1941.

-During the regiment's dissolve on 31 December 1941, the legionnaires of the 6th Foreign Infantry Regiment were assigned to the later reconstituted 1st Foreign Marching Infantry Regiment (1e Régiment Etranger d'Infanterie de Marche, 1er R.E.I.M) and the Marching Regiment of the Foreign Legion (Régiment de Marche de la Légion Etrangère, R.M.L.E).
+During the regiment's dissolution on 31 December 1941, the legionnaires of the 6th Foreign Infantry Regiment were assigned to the later reconstituted 1st Foreign Marching Infantry Regiment (1e Régiment Etranger d'Infanterie de Marche, 1er R.E.I.M) and the Marching Regiment of the Foreign Legion (Régiment de Marche de la Légion Etrangère, R.M.L.E).

 The 6th Foreign Infantry Regiment, 6^{e} R.E.I was recreated on 1 April 1949 in Tunisia.
-Accordingly, selection and dispatching was regularly done in order to reinforce Legion units engaged in combats in Indochina.
-In the meantime and while holding tenure in Tunisia, the regiment was assigned to tasks revolving around missions of maintaining of order.
+Accordingly, selection and dispatching were regularly done in order to reinforce Legion units engaged in combats in Indochina.
+In the meantime and while holding tenure in Tunisia, the regiment was assigned to tasks revolving around missions of maintaining order.
 Subsequently, the regiment was dissolved for a second time on 30 June 1955.

 History of the garrisons, campaigns and battles

 The 6th Foreign Infantry Regiment, 6^{e} R.E.I was founded on 15 October 1939 in Syria from elements of the disbanded 1st Foreign Infantry Regiment, 1er R.E.I and the 2nd Foreign Infantry Regiment.
 The Regiment was established in part to handle the large number of foreign volunteers for French military service at the beginning of World War II, which numbered around 64,000 at the regiment's founding.
 The 6th Foreign Infantry Regiment remained loyal to Vichy France at the beginning of World War II while opposing fraternally allied and foreign forces from 8 June to 24 July 1941, mainly within the cadre of the liberation of Lebanon.
 Following, the 6th Foreign Infantry Regiment was disbanded on 31 December 1941.

-On another hand, the regiment was founded once more in Tunisia on 1 April 1949.
+On the other hand, the regiment was founded once more in Tunisia on 1 April 1949.
 The regiment went on to fight in the First Indochina War.
 Following service in Indochina, the regiment operated in Tunisia as part of French operations to maintain order.
 The Regiment was disbanded on 30 June 1955.